-Activities enjoyed in the region around Steinbach include golfing, sky diving, walking, biking, cycling, jogging, picnicking, volleyball, soccer, baseball and rollerblading.
-During the winter months the activities enjoyed include xc skiing, snowmobiling and tobogganing.
+Activities and attractions most enjoyed in and around Steinbach and the surrounding areas includes golfing, sky diving, walking, biking, cycling, jogging, picnicking, volleyball, sky diving, soccer, baseball, rollerblading, xc skiing, snowmobiling and tobogganing.

 A few of the more popular activity and sightseeing destinations located in and around Steinbach Manitoba includes the A.D.
 Penner Park, L.A.
 Barkman Kinsmen Park, K.R.
 Barkman Park, E.A.
 Friesen Park, Sandilands Provincial Forest, Manitoba Tall Grass Prairie Reserve and the Whiteshell Provincial Park.
 Community trails include the Green Loop (6.3 kms), Red Loop (4.0 kms), Orange Loop (4.6 kms), Black Loop (5.0 kms), Blue Loop (1.9 kms), Burgundy Loop (9.8 kms) and the Purple Loop (5.4 kms).

 Travel services and amenities important to travelers in and around Steinbach Manitoba includes accommodations (guest ranches, fishing lodges, hotels, motels, bed and breakfasts, vacation homes, cottages, inns), campgrounds, tours, guides, outfitters, restaurants, laundromat, coffee shops, grocery stores, pubs, liquor store, banks, gas station, gift stores, internet and transportation services including taxi, car rentals, and the Steinbach Airport.